Mrjsaw/django-blog/README.md

 This is a blog created in Python Django Framework with a focus on security.

-Take a look for yourself [Cyberbl0g](https://cyberbl0g.herokuapp.com/ "Cyberbl0g")
+Why don't you check it out yourself?
+[Cyberbl0g](https://cyberbl0g.herokuapp.com/ "Cyberbl0g")

 Visit the API page [Here](https://cyberbl0g.herokuapp.com/api/page "Cyberbl0g API")